Adeline Dutton Train Whitney: Early life and education

 Adeline Dutton Train was born in Boston, Massachusetts, September 15, 1824.
 She was the daughter of Enoch Train and Adeline Train (née Dutton).
 With his cousin, Samuel Train of Medford, Enoch did an extensive mercantile business, owning vessels, and trading to Russia and South America.
 In later years, he established his line of packet ships between Boston and Liverpool, thereafter known as the "Warren Line".
 George Francis Train, a founder of the Union Pacific Railroad, was her cousin.

-When she was thirteen, her mother presented Whitney with a complete set of the stories of Maria Edgeworth, and gave her unlimited permission to read them.
-The result was twofold: first, the girl was preserved from reading a great deal of ordinary writing, and secondly, her thoughts were formed and guided by their influence, so that ordinary writing became distasteful to her.
+When she was thirteen, her mother presented Whitney with a complete set of the stories of Maria Edgeworth, and gave her permission to read them.
+Edgeworth's works proved influential on Whitney's later writings.

-Most of Whitney's more mature education was conducted in Boston.
-She was mainly the outcome of the culture, intellectual and moral, of that city.
-Like many other Boston girls, Whitney was educated in the school of George B. Emerson, from the age of thirteen through eighteen, from 1837 to 1842, with the exception of one year spent at Northampton, under the care of Margarette Dwight.
+Most of Whitney's education was conducted in Boston.
+She attended the school of George B. Emerson from the age of thirteen through eighteen, from 1837 to 1842, with the exception of one year spent at Northampton, under the care of Margarette Dwight.
 Emerson was a Unitarian; Dwight was a Calvinist.
 In those days, there was an excited controversial division between the Unitarian and the Orthodox.
 Of this she said:— "After what has been said, incidentally, concerning alternating religious training and influences, I may suitably say that the result of all has been that I have recently connected myself with the church of the 'Apostles' Creed,' finding there the germ and foundation of all that has either broadened or narrowed from it; and am content to rest in that body which recognizes 'the blessed company of all faithful people,'—claiming the right to interpret those words with all the liberalism which they imply."

 In the church and Sunday school of Dr. Lyman Beecher, and his successor, Hubbard Winslow, she received her first religious impressions.
 Afterwards, on her father's second marriage with a woman who belonged to the Unitarian church, the family changed their connection, under the care of Dr. Lowell.
-"Here," she says, "I found a somewhat different, though not antagonistic teaching, for those were the early days when there was still a simple faith, even among those who had unbound it from the Puritan rigidity.
+"Here," Whitney wrote, "I found a somewhat different, though not antagonistic teaching, for those were the early days when there was still a simple faith, even among those who had unbound it from the Puritan rigidity.
 To Dr. Lowell, Dr. Bartol, and Mrs. Bartol, who as Miss Howard, was my Sunday-school teacher, I owe the beginning of my most earnest thinking."